-- (1) That the information provided in Document IO be noted. - (2) Follow the review of the 'benefit vs. cost' analysis, that dedelegation for trade union facilities time for the 2018/19 financial year continues at the current per pupil value. - (3) That the decision made in response to the FSM data error, circulated by email to Members on 17 January, be formally agreed and recorded for the purposes of the minutes.
+- (1) That the information provided in Document IO be noted. - (2) Follow the review of the 'benefit vs. cost' analysis, that de-delegation for trade union facilities time for the 2018/19 financial year continues at the current per pupil value.